Forty Thousand Kilometers Under Quantum Protection: Protocol security

 For both encoding schemes, the operational values of $|\gamma_0|$, $|\gamma_1|$ and $\theta_{1-4}$ ($\theta_{\text{1,2}}^\prime$) are determined via maximizing the analytical expression for the predicted length of the final secure key $L_\text{f}$, which, in turn, depends on the proportion of the stolen signal $r_\text{E}$ and the distance between Alice and Eve $D_\text{AE}$.
 Correlations between the states at Eve's and Bob's disposal due to optical amplification drastically complicate the analytical description of states' evolution necessary for obtaining the expression for $L_\text{f}$.
 We provide such a description in Methods, while here we write the final state of the combined quantum system of Alice's random bit (A), the signal component seized by Eve (E), and Bob's memory device storing the measurement outcome (B) after the legitimate users discard invalid bits, i.e., conditional to the successful measurement outcome:

 where

-and integration operations are performed over the complex plane, i.e., $d^2 \alpha\equiv d\text{Re}(\alpha)\,d\text{Im}(\alpha)$, $T_{1(2)}$ and $G_{1(2)}$ are, respectively, the transmission probability and amplification factor (the ratio of the output photon number to the input one of an amplification channel) of the effective loss and amplification channels equivalent to the cascade of amplifiers and losses before (after) Eve's beam splitter (these values depend on the distances between Alice and Eve, $D_\text{AE}$, between Alice and Bob, $D_\text{AB}$, and between neighboring amplifiers, $d$, see Eqs.\,(57--59) in Supplementary Note 3), $p(\checkmark|a)$ is the probability of conclusive result in the case that Alice sends bit $a=\{0,1\}$ (the explicit form is given by Eqs.\,(\ref{prob1}) and (\ref{check}) in Methods).
+is the $P$-function describing amplification (see Sec. ``Physical loss control and amplification'' and Supplementary Note 3), and integration operations are performed over the complex plane, i.e., $d^2 \alpha\equiv d\text{Re}(\alpha)\,d\text{Im}(\alpha)$, $T_{1(2)}$ and $G_{1(2)}$ are, respectively, the transmission probability and amplification factor (the ratio of the output photon number to the input one of an amplification channel) of the effective loss and amplification channels equivalent to the cascade of amplifiers and losses before (after) Eve's beam splitter (these values depend on the distances between Alice and Eve, $D_\text{AE}$, between Alice and Bob, $D_\text{AB}$, and between neighboring amplifiers, $d$, see Eqs.\,(58--60) in Supplementary Note 3), $p(\checkmark|a)$ is the probability of the successful measurement outcomes in the case that Alice sends bit $a=\{0,1\}$ (the explicit form is given by Eqs.\,(\ref{prob1}) and (\ref{check}) in Methods).

 In the case of photon number encoding, Alice randomizes the phase of each pulse.
 As a result, neither Bob nor Eve would know the phase $\varphi$ of the incident pulse $\ket{\gamma_a}=\ket{|\gamma_a|e^{i \varphi}}$ which effectively means that the final state of the combined system is described by $\hat{\rho}^{\text{f}}_\text{ABE}$ from Eq.\,(\ref{final}) averaged over $\varphi$ (see Supplementary Note\,4 for details):